 Natural Blood Support

 If you find yourself with a genetic predisposition for hypercoagulation, symptoms or conditional risk factors, it may be a good idea to check in with your doctor about how you can support your blood coagulation cascade and prevent blood clotting tendencies before it becomes a problem.
+Addressing toxicity and gut infections that could be congesting your gut-liver axis is key here.

-Two of my favorite natural supports are enzymes that break down fibrin in the blood, supporting the reduction of hypercoagulative states.
+Beyond prevention, two of my favorite natural supports are enzymes that break down fibrin in the blood, supporting the reduction of hypercoagulative states.
 Always check with your doctor before using substances that can thin the blood.
 Even natural blood thinners are contra-indicated in a variety of situations like pregnancy, breastfeeding, certain allergies, those taking specific medications and persons with bleeding disorders.

 - Nattokinase: Nattokinase is an enzyme derived from fermented soybean (called natto) that supports the breakdown of soluble fibrin when taken on an empty stomach.